 After initially undergoing a year-long chemotherapy treatment at the Rutgers Cancer Institute of New Jersey, he worked with the doctors, nurses, and staff members of CINJ through numerous surgeries over several years as the cancer spread.
 Most recently, he underwent a 15-month immunotherapy treatment.
 The Melanoma and Soft Tissue Oncology Program at the Cancer Institute of NJ is comprised of surgical, radiation, and medical oncologists, radiologists, pathologists, nurses, and social workers who tirelessly provide comprehensive care to patients like Tim—men and women with melanoma and sarcoma.
 For their support and continuing contributions to his fight against cancer, Tim is most grateful.

-About fifteen years ago, Tim started hiking and biking up Baldpate Mountain with his friend Anthony, and many trips up and down the mountain have since followed.
+About sixteen years ago, Tim started hiking and biking up Baldpate Mountain with his friend Anthony, and many trips up and down the mountain have since followed.
 Before, during, or after treatment, with friends, or with family—Tim’s wife, Kathy, and children, Laura and John, have come to love the mountain too—Baldpate has kept calling.
 Even during the most difficult times in his recovery, Tim would head to Baldpate to challenge himself and press on through the fight.